larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 ##Part 6: unleashing the hordes!

 See that second bar on the right?
-That's a wave bar – the place where you set how many enemies come charging at Azra from where!
+That's a wave bar â€“ the place where you set how many enemies come charging at Azra from where!

 ![battle editor waves](/images/battle_editor_waves.png)

-At the far left of the bar, there's all of the symbols for the enemy spawn points – click on one of these symbols to tell the enemies in this wave to emerge from this spawn point.
+At the far left of the bar, there's all of the symbols for the enemy spawn points â€“ click on one of these symbols to tell the enemies in this wave to emerge from this spawn point.

 ![battle editor select wave spawn points](/images/battle_editor_waves_spawns.png)